Kimball Smith Series

 The Kimball Smith Series tackles issues at the intersection of science, technology, ethics, and global affairs—ranging from nuclear weapons risks to artificial intelligence policy.

 Kimball Smith events promote cross-disciplinary conversations and connections.
-Our events typically feature:

 • A speaker panel, with experts in scientific and political aspects of the event topic;